jstrchn/website/content/publication/2016-Strachan-JEPLMC.md

 +++
-title = "Incidental learning of trust: Examining the role of emotion and visuomotor fluency."
+title = "Incidental learning of trust: Examining the role of emotion and visuomotor fluency"

 # Date first published.
 date = "2016-03-31"